bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Security Considerations

-Kyber512, Kyber768 and Kyber1024 are designed to be post-quantum
+ML-KEM-512, ML-KEM-768, and ML-KEM-1024 are designed to be post-quantum
 IND-CCA2 secure KEMs, at the security levels of AES-128, AES-192 and AES-256.

-The designers of Kyber recommend Kyber768.
+The designers of Kyber recommend ML-KEM-768.

 The inner public key encryption SHOULD NOT be used directly, as its ciphertexts are malleable.
-Instead, for public key encryption, HPKE can be used to turn Kyber into IND-CCA2 secure PKE {{RFC9180}} {{XYBERHPKE}}.
+Instead, for public key encryption, HPKE can be used to turn ML-KEM-768 into IND-CCA2 secure PKE {{RFC9180}} {{XYBERHPKE}}.

 Any implementation MUST use implicit rejection as specified in {{S-decaps}}.